lucaswerkmeister/itsbinotstraight/DEPLOYING.md

 but doesn’t work on my system, for reasons I can’t be bothered to investigate.

-As above, sync it to the server, detach the old image, and extract the new one.
+As above, sync it to the server, detach the old image, extract the new one, and make it world-searchable.

 Attach the image again: